Manningham Private Hospital

 Manningham Private Hospital strictly follows all statutory and relevant body guidelines and Australian Standards.
 We work hard to provide both a supportive environment and the highest level of care for our patients and staff.

-We work together under the management of our Board of Directors, Medical Advisory Committee (MAC) and General Manager/Director of Nursing.
+We work together under the management of our General Manager/Director of Nursing and Medical Advisory Committee (MAC).

 Patient feedback and quality of care